Woolite

-Woolite is an American brand of laundry detergent and cleaning products owned by the British multinational company Reckitt.
+Woolite is an American brand of laundry detergent and cleaning products owned by the English-Dutch company Reckitt Benckiser.
 The company acquired the Woolite brand when it bought Boyle-Midway from American Home Products / Wyeth in 1990.
 The company manufactures laundry accessories, among other consumer goods.

-Bissell Inc., under license from Reckitt Benckiser, manufactures Woolite carpet cleaner, which Bissell had bought from Playtex in 2004.
+Bissell Inc., under license from Reckitt Benckiser, manufactures Woolite carpet cleaner, which Bissell bought from Playtex in 2004.